Covered Bridges

 Must-See Bridges

 New England covered bridges make for a classic sight on a scenic drive.
-Vermont is home to more than 100 covered bridges, and most are owned by towns and continue to be part of road systems.
+Vermont is home to 100 covered bridges, and most are owned by towns and continue to be part of road systems.
 As bridges are maintained, the Vermont Agency of Transportation oversees all work to ensure maintenance is in keeping with the bridges’ historic status.

 Emily’s Bridge